katzda/docker-bookings/README.md

-server-install script will install a few programs for convenient development in windows using Ubuntu VM.
+Run server-install script in Ubuntu VM.

 What it does: